 The casino is a business, and the purpose of the house edge is to make a profit.
 Otherwise, gambling houses would not exist.

-Various games and even different bets feature a house edge, although there are rare exceptions (eg, craps).
-Some video poker variations may bring an advantage to the player if you play with the perfect strategy and make no mistakes.
+Various games and even bets feature a house edge, although there are rare exceptions (e.g., some bets in craps).
+Video poker variations may give an advantage to the player if you play with the perfect strategy and make no mistakes.

-- Let's just say, playing keno that features, on average, a house edge over 20% is not profitable.
+- Playing keno that features, on average, a house edge over 20% is not profitable.

 - There is also no point in playing American roulette with a standard and a double zero if you can try your luck on European roulette.

-- In games such as craps, all you need is to study statistics for each type of bet because their profitability for a player can vary a lot.
+- In games such as craps, all you need is to study the odds for each type of bet because their profitability for a player can vary a lot.

 Remember, even a relatively stable casino game is possible only if you study the selected game's statistics and nuances.